 Office Phone Number: 806 651 2296

-We are collecting wind data all over our State, and have helped companies/agencies with met tower maintenance and installation in Texas, New Mexico, Arizona, Vermont, Kansas and Oklahoma.
-A recent project was installing a home sized system for the Hale County Farm and Ranch Museum for SECO.
+We were collecting wind data all over our region, and helped companies/agencies with met tower maintenance and installation in Texas, New Mexico, Arizona, Vermont, Kansas and Oklahoma.
+A past project was installing a home sized system for the Hale County Farm and Ranch Museum for SECO.
 We also helped the Texas Parks and Wildlife Department with Sheldon Lake State Park improvements and incorporating renewables for educational purposes.
 Several small wind turbines have been built at High Schools in South Texas (Laredo, McAllen/Weslaco) and here in the Panhandle.

-I have had the great pleasure to travel to Jamaica, China (5 times), South Africa, Korea, Germany (twice), Italy, Austria, Slovakia, Slovenia, France, Brazil (Manaus, Rio de Janeiro, and Sao Paulo), Thailand, Japan (3 times), Costa Rica, Chile and all over Texas and the USA.
+I have had the great pleasure to travel to Jamaica, China (5 times), South Africa, Korea, Germany (twice), Italy, Austria, Slovakia, Slovenia, France, England, Holland (Rotterdam, Zaanse Schans, Amsterdam) , Brazil (Manaus, Rio de Janeiro, and Sao Paulo), Thailand, Japan (3 times, Tokyo, Hokkaido), Costa Rica, Chile and all over Texas and the USA.

 I have learned to program computers and data loggers, collected and analyze data for long term projects and high speed data for short term tests, produced templates for blade manufacturers to test new thin airfoils, coordinated student/staff schedules, examined modal vibrations of wind turbine blades (learning from Rich Osgood of NREL), collected the first flow visualization images of blades from operating wind turbines (Dr. David Eggleston taught me alot), manufactured VAWT joint fillets (Dr. Woody Stoddard taught us everything) for 34 m vertical axis test bed, and conducted thin airfoil blade tests (with Bruce Andrews).

 I have worked with lots of people over the years, students, faculty and foreign interns.
-A comprehensive 34 year look at AEI is in the works and should be finished before the next 35 years have flown past.
-Each person has left a little bit of new knowledge and hopefully taken away more than they left.
-Now, as Associate Director of Training Education and Outreach at AEI, I will see that it follows the path charted this last 1/3 century to make renewables more attractive to our world.
+A comprehensive 35 year look at AEI is in the works and will be ended now.
+Each person that has been associated with AEI has left a little bit of new knowledge and hopefully taken away more than they left.
+As Associate Director of Training Education and Outreach at AEI, I saw that it followed the path charted this last 1/3 century to make renewables more attractive to our world.

 have a computer near me at ALL times.
 I have worked with lots of systems and